 Have a Beautiful Brunch

 When hunger calls, pad softly down to the kitchen and whip up a glorious Sunday brunch.
-Smashed avocado, eggs and spinach on sourdough or a mango fresh fruit salad, or perhaps smoked salmon and cream cheese bagels scattered with berry bright capers and served with a frothy coffee or even mimosa morning cocktails.
+Smashed avocado, eggs and spinach on sourdough or a mango fresh fruit salad, a baked oatmeal with cinnamon apples or perhaps smoked salmon and cream cheese bagels scattered with berry bright capers and served with a frothy coffee or even mimosa morning cocktails.

 See, you don't need your favorite coffee shop or farmers' market, you can turn your home into a fresh and gourmet haven.
 If your pantry is bare you can also check out our local favorite restaurant and see if they have a brunch or lazy breakfast delivery list too.